d2l-ai/d2l-en/chapter_recurrent-modern/seq2seq.md

 In encoder-decoder training, the teacher forcing approach feeds original output sequences (in contrast to predictions) into the decoder.
 When implementing the encoder and the decoder, we can use multilayer RNNs.
 We can use masks to filter out irrelevant computations, such as when calculating the loss.
+As for evaluating output sequences,
-BLEU is a popular measure for evaluating output sequences by matching $n$-grams between the predicted sequence and the label sequence.
+BLEU is a popular measure by matching $n$-grams between the predicted sequence and the target sequence.

 ## Exercises